 This is a Class 5 felony punishable by a prison sentence of one to three years.
 It involves breaking into a locked safe, cabinet, cash register or vending machine with the intention to do something criminal, usually to steal the contents.
 If the reason for breaking into the locked container is to steal drugs, the crime becomes a Class 4 felony.

 This is a Class 4 felony punishable by a prison sentence of two to six years.
 It involves entering a business with the intention to commit a crime inside, such as theft or assault.
 The charge applies even if the defendant entered the building lawfully but remained there unlawfully to commit a criminal act.
 This felony becomes a Class 3 offense punishable by a prison sentence of six to 12 years if the defendant intended to take drugs from the business.
 If the defendant breaks into a residential dwelling, the offense also becomes a Class 3 felony.

 This is a Class 3 felony punishable by a prison sentence of four to 12 years.
 It involves actually assaulting or menacing a person inside a building or doing so during the course of entering or leaving the building.
 If the defendant also had the intention to steal drugs from the building, the offense becomes a Class 2 felony, which carries a prison term of eight to 24 years.

 RETAIN EXPERIENCED AND TRUSTWORTHY LEGAL COUNSEL.

-Shimon Kohn, P.C. can walk you through the complexities of the law step-by-step and tenaciously advocate for your interests and rights.
+A Colorado Springs Criminal defense attorney at The Kohn Law Firm can walk you through the complexities of the law step-by-step and tenaciously advocate for your interests and rights.
 Book your FREE consultation today at 719-328-9555, after hours at 719-641-6704.
 Don’t wait.
 Your defense starts now.